What are the requirements to run the Oracle B2C Service 21D .NET client?

 - Load Balancers

-- Firewalls must be configured to allow traffic on HTTP port 80 and HTTPS port 443 for the domains listed above.
+- Firewalls must be configured to allow traffic on HTTPS port 443 for the domains listed above.

 - Proxy servers must be configured with authentication and caching exclusion rules for each of the domains listed above.